Weekend Watching | What to watch August 1-4, 2019

 Reality.
 Sunday, August 4.
 TLC, 10pm.
 Season 3.

 Teen parents struggle to take on parental responsibilities – some grow up fast, and others are not quite on the level.
 In season we’ll meet 4 new sets of parents between 16-18, including sisters who are new parents together.

 But wait, there’s so much more!
 Shark Week goes through Sunday – be sure to check out the complete Shark Week schedule!

-© 2019 TiVo Platform Technologies, LLC.
+© 2019 TiVo Platform Technologies.
 All rights reserved.
-TiVo, the TiVo logo, AutoSkip, and the TiVo silhouette logo are trademarks or registered trademarks of TiVo Corporation or its subsidiaries.
-Shark Week is a trademark of Discovery Communications, LLC.
+TiVo, the TiVo logo, and the TiVo silhouette logo are trademarks or registered trademarks of TiVo Brands LLC.
 All other trademarks are the property of their respective owners.